confluentinc/ksql/docs/developer-guide/serialization.rst

 default, defined by ``ksql.persistence.wrap.single.values``.
 You can change the system default.
 For more information, see :ref:`ksql-persistence-wrap-single-values`.

+.. important:: KSQL treats ``null` keys and values as a special case.
+It is recommended that
+               unwrapped single-field schemas are avoided if the field can have a ``null`` value.

+A ``null`` value in a table's topic is treated as a tombstone, used to indicate a row has been removed.
+If a table's source topic has an unwrapped single-field key schema and the value is ``null``, it be treated as a tombstone, resulting in any previous value for the key being removed from the table.

+A ``null`` key or value in a stream's topic will be ignored when the stream is part of a join.
+A ``null`` key in a table's topic will be treated as a tombstone and a ``null` value will be ignored, when the table is part of a join,

+Care should be taken when dealing with unwrapped single-field schemas to ensure any ``null`` key or value has the desired result.

 Controlling serialization of single fields
 ==========================================